Query Rewriting via LLMs: Overview

 \subsection{Performance Framework}

-As mentioned in the Introduction, the majority of our experiments are processed on \gpt, the popular OpenAI LLM, and the rewrites are evaluated on the PostgreSQL v16 database engine.

-We define a \textbf{productive rewrite (PR)} as one that improves the query's performance by at least \textbf{1.5} times wrt the execution times estimated by the database engine's query optimizer -- this aggressive choice of threshold is to make the rewrite outcome desirable from an industrial perspective.
-Given a query workload, the set of \textit{feasible productive rewrites (FPR)} consists of the queries for which \pr are known to be feasible by \emph{some} technique or the other.
-Note that it may be inherently impossible to produce \pr on queries that are structurally simple or efficiently written by human experts.
-Finally, a \textit{maximum productive rewrite (MPR)} is when the \pr speedup of the rewrite matches the best known \pr on this query.
+We consider a query that takes more than \emph{T} seconds to complete on the native database engine as a ``slow query'', potentially triggering intervention by the DBA.
+Based on common industry perception (e.g.~\cite{mysql}), \emph{T} is set at 10 seconds in our study.
+For this context, we define a \textbf{\CPR (\cpr)} as a rewrite that improves a slow query's performance by at least \textbf{1.5} times wrt the optimizer-estimated cost -- this aggressive choice of threshold is so that: (a) there is enough headroom in the optimizer prediction that a runtime regression is unlikely; and (b) the benefits of the rewrite substantively outweigh the transformation overheads.

-The overall benefit provided by a rewriting tool is quantified by the number of \pr obtained on the query workload.
-Additionally, we also measure \textbf{\sgm}, the \textit{geometric mean}~(GM) of the speedups obtained on the \fpr queries in this workload.
-(The geometric mean is used to ensure equal weight for all queries in the workload, irrespective of their relative durations.)
+The overall benefit of a rewriting tool is quantified by the number of \cpr obtained on the slow query workload.
+Additionally, we measure \textbf{\csgm}, the \textit{geometric mean}~(GM) of the cost speedups obtained by these rewrites.
+Finally, to assess the actual run-time benefits, we evaluate \textbf{\tsgm}, the geometric mean (GM) of the response-time speedups obtained by these rewrites.
+These speedups are measured relative to the original query on the native optimizer.